Worship

 Children are always welcome at all worship services at St. Paul’s.
 A roomy, carpeted Family Pew is conveniently furnished with easy chairs, snuggly stuffed animals, quiet toys, books, and puzzles.
 Please check Godly Play under the the Ministry tab.

-Wednesdays Noon: Daily Office and Healing Eucharist.
-A brief, contemplative mid-week option including Holy Unction (the laying on of hands with holy oil).
+Noon: Informal Daily Office & Healing Eucharist–a brief, contemplative mid-week option, including Holy Unction (the laying on of hands with holy oil).

 We hope the following “FAQ” will be helpful to your prayerful worship at St. Paul’s.